dakotaroark/dakotaroark.github.io/README.md

       * Monthly Recurring Cost of the Project Implentation

 ## The Data
-* The data consisted of 122,616 rows from the January 2021 to August 2022.
+* The data was retrieved from a Microsoft SQL Server.
+* The data cleaning process included:
+   - Analyzing Null values
+   - Examining outliers and filtering out those due to data entry error
+   - Evaluating explanatory variable distributions
+   - Creating dummy variables
+   - Standardizing quantitative variables
 * After cleaning the data, and filtering for postpaid customer, we were left with 65,244 rows.
    - Our overall churn rate was 16.27% over the 20 month period.
    - The average monthly recurring price was $44.90